TheClimateCorporation/mirage/README.md

 --------
 Pablo Picasso is attributed to saying "good artists borrow, great artists steal."
-Mirage shamelessly steals from EssentialsLoader, Picasso, Glide, and the DiskCache and utils Jack Wharton pulled from the Android framework.
+Mirage shamelessly steals from EssentialsLoader, Picasso, Glide, and the DiskCache and utils Jake Wharton pulled from the Android framework.